Period. End of Sentence.: Plot

 Women are in charge of a tremendous change in a Kathikera village in the Hapur district which is 60 km away from Delhi, India.
 They battle the pervasive shame associated with menstruation.
-Their tale is presented in the documentary called "Period.
-End of Sentence", which was produced by Rayka Zehtabchi.
 The lack of access to pads among these women for centuries resulted in health issues, school absences, and eventual dropout of the girls.
 However, when a sanitary pad factory is set up in the hamlet, the women are taught how to produce and sell their own pads, which empowers the women there.
 They chose the brand name "FLY" for their company because they want women "to arise".